 What does an antique dealer do?

 Antique dealers are professionals who buy and sell antique art objects like books, furniture, decorative items, upholstery, pottery, sculptures, weapons, coins, jewelry, paintings.
 Lovers of fine art in search of rare and antique pieces, antique dealers systematically check the authenticity of the antiques they have found.
 They also propose a purchase price, restore them if necessary, exhibit them, set the selling price, and carry out the transactions.
+Finally, they can also offer their expertise to people interested in investing in art.

 Unlike second-hand dealers who do not authenticate the goods and sell them without a warranty, antique dealers offer referenced and dated pieces whose history and provenance they know.